 So now that you have a digital community, you can push your high-ticket offer.
 But you can also offer low-ticket online courses for those in your community who are not ready for your high ticket prices just yet.

 Online courses do take time to create, but they offer an excellent source of passive income.
-Which means you and your team need to invest some time to build and maintain them but can then focus your efforts elsewhere.
+This means you and your team need to invest some time to build and maintain them but can then focus your efforts elsewhere.

 This is an especially poignant strategy if you’re looking to scale your online business without a large team.